mirzawaqasahmed/f5-big-iq-lab/docs/class1/module5/lab1.rst

 1. Copy below example of an AS3 Declaration into a JSON validator.
 The validator is your IDE.

+.. note:: It is recommended `validate an AS3 declaration`_ against the schema using Microsoft Visual Studio Code.

+.. _validate an AS3 declaration: https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/validate.html

 .. code-block:: yaml
    :linenos:
    :emphasize-lines: 12,33,49,50